Home

 I studied economics and management in a double degree between Edinburgh Napier University and Universite Sorbonne Paris Nord, then completed an MSc in Business Analysis and Consulting at the University of Strathclyde in Glasgow, where I was trained in operational research and cognitive mapping methods.

-My path into data and IT started in a university library in Paris, where I stumbled on technical analysis of financial markets.
+My path into IT and data started in a university library in Paris, where I stumbled on technical analysis of financial markets.
 The idea that recurring patterns in price data could reflect herd behaviour — and that those patterns could be modelled — stuck with me.
-It connected with a teenage fascination for Isaac Asimov’s psychohistory: the notion that large-scale human behaviour might be understood through data.
-I started using charting software (MetaStock), quickly felt limited by it, and decided to learn to code so I could work with raw data on my own terms.
-That led me to IT and development roles, data science and eventually to data engineering.
+It connected with a teenage fascination for Isaac Asimov’s psychohistory: the notion that large-scale human behaviour might be understood and influenced using data modelling.
+I started using a charting software (MetaStock) but quickly felt limited by it, and decided to learn to code so I could work with raw data on my own terms.

-Over twelve years I moved from business analysis and application support into data science, then into building and running cloud data platforms.
+Over twelve years I moved from business analysis and application support into data science, then into building and running a cloud data platform.
 Most recently I led a data engineering team at GeoPost, designing and operating a lakehouse on open-source technologies.
-I am now deepening my expertise in Microsoft Azure — I passed the Fabric Data Engineer Associate certification in early 2026 — and working on cloud-based analytics projects while looking for my next professional challenge in France or Thailand.
+I am now deepening my expertise in Microsoft Azure, AI driven development and project management.

 Interests